aheald-quadball/us-quadball-rulebook/rulebook.md

 i.
 Calling whether players are subject to the knockout effect.

 ii.
-Watching plays away from the quadball.
+Watching plays away from the Quadball.

 iii.Watching for balls and players going out of bounds.